rust-lang/book/nostarch/chapter20.md

 The error message tells us that whenever we return an `impl Trait`, Rust creates a unique *opaque type*, a type where we cannot see into the details of what Rust constructs for us, nor can we guess the type Rust will generate to write ourselves.
-So even though these functions return closures that implement the same trait, `Fn(i32) -> i32`, the opaque types Rust generates for each are distinct.
-(This is similar to how Rust produces different concrete types for distinct async blocks even when they have the same output type, as we saw in “Working with Any Number of Futures” in
+So, even though these functions return closures that implement the same trait, `Fn(i32) -> i32`, the opaque types Rust generates for each are distinct.
+(This is similar to how Rust produces different concrete types for distinct async blocks even when they have the same output type, as we saw in “The `Pin` Type and the `Unpin` Trait” in
 Chapter 17.)
-We have seen a solution to this problem a few times now: we can use a trait object, as in Listing 20-34.
+We have seen a solution to this problem a few times now: We can use a trait object, as in Listing 20-34.